orbitdb/field-manual/01_Tutorial/01_Basics.md

 blocks/  config  datastore/  datastore_spec  keys/  version
 ```

-The code will always create the `orbitdb/` folder as a sibling to the location specified in the `repo` paramater of the IPFS constructor options.
 Looking inside of the `orbitdb/` folder, you will see that the subfolder has the same ID as orbitdb, as well as the IPFS node.
 This is purposeful, as this initial folder contains metadata that OrbitDB will need to operate.
 See Part 3 for detailed information about this.

-> *Note:* The `ipfs/` folder contains all of your IPFS data.
+The `ipfs/` folder contains all of your IPFS data.
 Explaining this in depth is outside of the scope of this tutorial, and  the curious can find out more [here](https://ipfs.io).

 ##### What else happened in the browser?